 3. Getting dressed up for the Eye Ball.

-Hannah is one of the newest members of the NECO community!
-Originally from Rochester, NY, she is a 2016 graduate of Boston College, where she studied Behavioral Neuroscience and minored in Medical Humanities.
+Hannah is a second year student who is originally from Rochester, NY.
+She is a 2016 graduate of Boston College, where she studied Behavioral Neuroscience and minored in Medical Humanities.
 Some of her most formative experiences at BC include volunteering weekly at a children’s hospital, traveling to Nicaragua on a service and cultural immersion trip, and studying the neurobiology of eating and eating disorders through an undergraduate research fellowship.

 Hannah's decision to pursue optometry wasn’t completely made until the summer before her senior year at BC.
 Despite this relatively late start, she believes that her Jesuit education at BC has cultivated a deep sense of social responsibility to serve communities as an optometrist, perhaps by participating in vision science research adapted towards treatments for rare ocular conditions or by providing basic eye exams to underprivileged communities in the US and Latin America.